 Add a little flavor to your table with this easy-to-do moss garden!
 This project will bring the outdoors inside with rocks, plants, and some moss to finish it off.
 We used a ceramic dish told hold the dirt and moss in place.
 Our step-by-step instructions will make it possible to create this stunning moss garden yourself.

 What You Need

 - Well-draining potting mix

 Step 1: Drill Holes

 Using the ceramic-tile bit, drill a center hole in the ceramic dish.
 Add just enough water to cover the bottom of the dish, allowing water to settle the dust and cool the drill bit as it heats up.
 Begin drilling at a 45-degree angle to create a groove as a foothold, stabilizing the bit.
 Then slowly move the drill to a 90-degree angle and finish drilling.
 Wash the dish.

 Step 2: Add Fabric and Pea Gravel

 Line the bottom of the dish with landscape fabric so rock and potting mix won't clog the drainage hole.
 Add a thin layer of pea gravel to assist in drainage.

 Add well-draining potting mix to just below the brim.
-Begin adding the "bones" of the dish garden.
-Here, David Spain uses a rock and an ebony spleenwort fern for structure.
+Begin adding your "bones" of the dish garden.
 Use a kitchen spoon to dig holes for vascular plants.
+In this project, David Spain uses a rock and an ebony spleenwort fern for structure.

 Add a larger piece of moss than the space allows and, using your clippers, trim to a size a little larger than needed so the edges can be tucked in.
 Lay it atop the potting mix and press down firmly.